arduino-libraries/Arduino_LowPowerPortentaH7/docs/api.md

 uint64_t timeSinceBoot() const
 ```

 Time since the board was booted.
+It reports the time since the last wake-up reset (after standby) or power-on depending on what happened last.

 #### Returns
 Number of microseconds.